Hirlam/Trac2Markdown.jl/docs/src/BoundaryFilePreparation.md

      * ECMWF to use MARS data
      * RCRa  to use RCRa data from ECFS
      * Other HARMONIE/HIRLAM experiment
  * BDDIR : The path to the boundary file.
-In the default location ` BDDIR=$HM_DATA/${BDLIB}/archive/@YYYY@/@MM@/@DD@/@HH@ ` the file retrieved from e.g. MARS will be stored in a separate directory.
+In the default location ` `BDDIR=$HM_DATA/${BDLIB}/archive/@YYYY@/@MM@/@DD@/@HH@` ` the file retrieved from e.g. MARS will be stored in a separate directory.
 On could also consider to configure this so that all the retrieved files are located in your working directory ` $WRK `.
 Locally this points to the directory where you have all your common boundary HIRLAM or ECMWF files.
- * INT_BDFILE : is the full path of the interpolated boundary files.
+ * `INT_BDFILE` : is the full path of the interpolated boundary files.
 The default setting is to let the boundary file be removed by directing it to `$WRK`.
- * INT_SINI_FILE : The full path of the initial surfex file.
+ * `INT_SINI_FILE` : The full path of the initial surfex file.

-There are a few optional environment variables that could be used that are not visible in config_exp.h
+There are a few optional environment variables that could be used that are not visible in `config_exp.h`

- * EXT_BDDIR : External location of boundary data.
-If not set rules are depending on HOST_MODEL
+ * `EXT_BDDIR` : External location of boundary data.
+If not set rules are depending on `HOST_MODEL`
- * EXT_ACCESS : Method for accessing external data.
-If not set rules are depending on HOST_MODEL
+ * `EXT_ACCESS` : Method for accessing external data.
+If not set rules are depending on `HOST_MODEL`
  * BDCYCLE : Assimilation cycle interval of forcing data, default is 6h.

-More about this can be bounds in the Boundary_strategy.pl script.
+More about this can be bounds in the `Boundary_strategy.pl` script.

 The bdstrategy file is parsed by the script ExtractBD.

- * [ExtractBD](Harmonie/scr/ExtractBD?rev=release-43h2.beta.3) Checks if data are on ''BDDIR'' otherwise copy from EXT_BDDIR.
-   The operation performed can be different depending on HOST and HOST_MODEL.
-IFS data at ECMWF are extracted from MARS, RCR data are copied from ECFS.
+ * [ExtractBD](Harmonie/scr/ExtractBD?rev=release-43h2.beta.3) Checks if data are on *BDDIR* otherwise copy from `EXT_BDDIR.` The operation performed can be different depending on HOST and `HOST_MODEL.` IFS data at ECMWF are extracted from MARS, RCR data are copied from ECFS.
    * Input parameters: Forecast hour
    * Executables: none.